JNSAPH/Hue-Controller/README.md

 ## Todo
 - [ ] Add Room Support
-- [ ] Clean up my messy messy code (seriously what the hell)
 - [ ] Added Color-Shift acording to Music / Screen Content
-- [ ] Redo UI
 - [X] Transitions from request to Axios
 - [X] Add Color Support

 ## Why should i use this?
 Signify already offers a way to control lamps via the Philips Hue Bridge.
 The problem with this solution, however, is that an entertainment area has to be created in the app.
-However, the entertainment area can only be equipped with original Philips Hue lamps, LED strips, etc.
+However, the entertainment area can only be equipped with original Philips Hue lamps, LED strips, etc..
+This trys to be an alternative to get the same functionality for non-Phillips Branded Lamps.

 ## UI